benjiaminlam/random/README.md

-#Everyday game hacking recording

-Day 1 December 9
+Day 1
 ---------------------
-Find the flea
+Find the Flea
+Keep your eyes on your screen